flores58c/CST_383_Titanic_Project/README.md

 Results 20%

 What answer was found to the research question; what did the study find?
 Was the tested hypothesis true?
 Any visualizations?
 The answer to our research question turned out to be true.
-There were far women who survived.
+There were far more women who survived.
 The box plot in our ipynb file shows the crystal clear answer.
+Looking into the data more when we added the 'Pclass' column in a knn regressor the graphs show that those in first class survived more in both men and women.
+Two subplots were made to show both genders suvival rate/age.

 Discussion 20%